petrello/on-device-rag/README.md

 > **Experimental Retrieval-Augmented Generation for Resource-Constrained Devices**

-A lightweight, CPU-only RAG system designed for local deployment on edge devices, laptops, and air-gapped environments.
-Built with LlamaIndex, it runs entirely offline without requiring GPUs or cloud APIs.
+A lightweight, CPU-only RAG system designed for deployment on edge devices, laptops, and air-gapped environments.
+Enables local LLM inference with advanced retrieval techniques, all within a Dockerized setup for cross-platform compatibility.

 ---